small animal policy in residential and academic spaces

-This policy defines acceptable parameters for small animals, such as but not confined to rodents on the campus of Moravian College to protect the safety, health, and well being of students, faculty, staff, and visitors.
-Offices and residential halls, as public spaces, are considered “no small animal” zones (with the exceptions listed at the end of this policy).
+This policy defines acceptable parameters for small animals, such as but not confined to rodents on the campus of Moravian College to protect the safety, health, and well-being of students, faculty, staff, and visitors.
+Offices and residential halls, as public spaces, are considered “no small animal” zones (with the exception of support and assistance animals as defined by the Service, Support and Assistance Animal Policy.

 The Institutional Animal Care and Use Committee (IACUC) understands the unique nature of the owner-pet relationship.
 Nevertheless, the college is a workplace and residence.
 The welfare of the entire community must therefore be considered when setting parameters for allowing small animals on campus, as animals have the potential to affect the safety and health of college students and employees, as well as the hygienic and physical condition of the campus.